victor-istomin/c-with-crosses/content/posts/ref-qualifiers.md

 {{< /highlight >}}

 There is a single note regarding the declaration of `const std::vector<Pixel>& data() const &;`.
 Although it may initially appear to be a `const &` overload that should take a const lvalue reference to `*this`, there are actually two distinct categories:
- - this is an lvalue overloading which can't match rvalue object;
+ - the declaration is an lvalue overloading that can’t match an rvalue object;
- - this is a const method which can match _both_ const and non-const objects.
+ - the method is const, so it can match _both_ const and non-const objects.

 Now, let's address the compiler's complaints and examine the result.
 Currently, the only way to access `MyRawImage::data()` is by declaring a MyRawImage variable or using a const reference to [ extend the temporary lifetime](https://en.cppreference.com/w/cpp/language/lifetime).
 Therefore, we need to introduce a named variable or a const reference for every call to `data` on the temporary.